How to Reverse a List in Python

 [5, 4, 3, 2, 1]

-Reversing a list using the two-pointer approach
+How to reverse a list using two-pointer method

 The two-pointer approach is a manual way to reverse a list by swapping elements from both ends.
 It works by placing one pointer at the start of the list and another at the end, swapping their values, and moving both pointers toward the center until they meet.